Nicotine Anonymous World Services

 Our World Services organization provides a free Meeting Starter Kit to anyone setting up a new meeting.
 The kit includes a copy of each pamphlet, guidelines, meeting format suggestions, and a sample meeting flyer.
 Members benefit by having more meetings available, even when traveling.
 World Services provides a continuity and consistency to our Fellowship so that any member can expect to find familiar words of recovery worldwide.

 World Services publishes the books Nicotine Anonymous: The Book, Nicotine Anonymous Newcomer’s Booklet, Nicotine Anonymous Step Study Workbook, Our Path To Freedom, A Year of Miracles, 90 Days, 90 Ways, and The Twelve Traditions (a booklet) as well as several pamphlets full of valuable information and inspiration.
 All our literature and materials can be purchased at our website or by mailing your order form to our office.
 These materials have been written by recovering nicotine users who have volunteered their services.
-Literature translations donated from members are available on our website (click on flag of each country on the home page).
+Literature translations contributed by members are available on our website (click on language links listed below our home page banner).

 Volunteers for World Services organize and publish our quarterly newsletter, SevenMinutes.
 The newsletter contains reports about World Services' activities and the business addressed at World Services board meetings.